whblondeau/mrs_e/stories/just-another-route-66-poker-run.md

 <br/>
 The bikers outside were having a smoke, yes.
 But they were not normal outlaws.
 Nothing even close.

 The bikes were almost reasonable, but they weren’t at all the kind of thing an outlaw club would ride.
 Intensely stylish machines, not Harleys or any model she really knew.
 Each one customized to a sort of restrained gothic look: heavy fantasies in black and chrome, huge square engines with radiators on the front.
 She’d never seen anything tricked out to look so convincingly vampiric; most goth bikes ended up looking like they were designed by eighth-grade stoners, but these were solid, brutal, organic bikes with lines that breathed speed.
-Like Ed Roth had risen from the grave and turned his hand to designing bikes for a Halloween rally.
+Like Big Daddy Roth had risen from the grave and turned his hand to designing bikes for a Halloween rally.

 The riders, though, the riders were… just fucking strange.